AIM-KannLab/nnUnet_Features/README.md

 To install nnU-Net, follow the instructions on the following website: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md.

-**Goal: Extract the feature of images from the nnUNet architecture**

-Try to work with the environment that you ran nnUNet and install these extra libraries: pip install nnunetv2 pip install onnx pip install torchinfo pip install onnx2torch pip install onnxruntime
+Try to work with the environment that you ran nnUNet and install these extra libraries:

+pip install nnunetv2

+pip install onnx

+pip install torchinfo

+pip install onnx2torch

+pip install onnxruntime

 The first step is saving the model to onnx model.
 This getNNUnet.py does this in this repo.
 You should change these parts in the code.